Board of Trustees Profiles

-Marinee Cabrera is a genomic technologist with Oncopath Laboratory.
+Marinee Cabrera is currently a dental student at the University of Texas Health Science Center at San Antonio.
 She serves as a director-at-large on Lehigh University Alumni Associationís Board of Directors.
 She is the president of the Class of 2005, a member of the Lehigh Club of Dallas, and has been developing the San Antonio/Austin alumni regional club.
-She received a bachelorís degree in bioengineering from Lehigh in 2005 and a masterís degree from the New York University College of Dentistry in 2010.
+She received a bachelorís degree in bioengineering from Lehigh in 2005 and a masterís degree in biomaterials science from the New York University College of Dentistry in 2010.

 Maria L. Chrin ’87, ’10P*

-Maria L. Chrin is the founder and managing partner of Circle Wealth Management, LLC, an independent investment management firm.
-She was the managing partner and cofounder of Circle Financial Group, an exclusive multi-family membership organization.
+Maria is the founder and managing partner of Circle Wealth Management, LLC (CWM), an independent investment management and wealth advisory firm.
+Prior to founding CWM, she was managing partner of Circle Financial Group.
 She began her career at Goldman Sachs, where she was a vice president in private wealth management for 15 years.
-She received a bachelor’s degree in economics from Lehigh in 1987 and an M.B.A. from Columbia University in 1989.
+She is a trustee of the Kent Place School and a member of Women Moving Millions.
+She received a B.S. in economics from Lehigh University in 1987 and an M.B.A. from Columbia Business School in 1989.

 John R. Delaney ’64

 John R. Delaney is the director of the regional cabled ocean observatory component of the National Science Foundation's Ocean Observatories Initiative.
 He is a professor of oceanography and holds the Jerome M. Paros Endowed Chair in Sensor Networks at the University of Washington.
-He received a bachelor’s degree in geology from Lehigh in 1964, a master’s degree in geology from the University of Virginia in 1967 and a Ph.D. in geology from the University of Arizona in 1977.
+He received a bachelorís degree in geology from Lehigh in 1964, a masterís degree in geology from the University of Virginia in 1967, and a Ph.D. in geology from the University of Arizona in 1977.

 Andrew C. Fiala ’92

-Andrew Fiala ’92 is the vice president of human resources for CarFinance Capital LLC, a specialized provider of non-prime financing for auto dealers.
-He serves on the Lehigh University Alumni Association Board of Trustees, and served on the LUAA Board of Directors.
+Andrew Fiala is the vice president of human resources for PIMCO in Newport Beach, Calif.
+He sits on the Lehigh University Alumni Association Board of Trustees and served on the LUAA Board of Directors.
 He received a bachelor's degree in accounting from Lehigh in 1992 and an M.B.A. from the Wharton School of the University of Pennsylvania in 2000.

 James M. Flanagan ’80, ’12P

 James M. Flanagan works at Workday, Inc., a provider of enterprise-class, software-as-a-service solutions for managing global businesses.
-He received a bachelor’s degree in industrial engineering from Lehigh University in 1980.
+He received a bachelorís degree in industrial engineering from Lehigh University in 1980.